carlohamalainen/carlohamalainen.github.io/_posts/2009-02-24-turn-an-asus-wl-500gp-into-a-pc.md

 Set your PC to static IP 192.168.1.3 with gateway 192.168.1.1

 Turn off the router.
-Hold down the &#8220;restore&#8221; button on the back, and turn on the power.
+Hold down the "restore" button on the back, and turn on the power.
 Hold the button until the power LED on the front of the router flashes slowly.

 The router is now in diag mode.
 Upload the image: